-Although, this concept is not very difficult, a few people still find it difficult to understand.
-Therefore, in this blog post, I’m going to give a simple explanation about Lead Time and Lag Time with real world examples.
+Although this concept is not very difficult, a few people still find it difficult to understand.
+Therefore, in this blog post, I’m going to give a simple explanation about Lead Time and Lag Time with some real-world examples.

 Okay, let us get started.

 Usually, when the first activity finishes, a second activity starts.
 This type of activity sequence is called Finish to Start and it happens the majority of the time.
 However, there are many instances when other situations arise; e.g. a second activity starts while the first activity is about to finish, or a second activity will start a few days after finishing the first activity.

 These two situations are termed as Lead and Lag.

 When the first activity is still running and second activity starts, this is called Lead.
 The balance of time for the first activity is known as Lead Time.
 Lead Time is the overlap between the first and second activity.

 For example, let us say that the time duration for the first activity is 20 days, and for the second activity it is 15 days.
 As the first activity completes its first 15 days, you start working on the second activity.
 (Please note that the first activity still has 5 days to finish itself completely.)

 In this case, we’d say that Lead Time is 5 days, or Finish to Start activity has 5 days Lead Time.

 You’re constructing a two-floor building, and now you have two activities in sequence; i.e. electrical work and painting.

 However, as you complete the electrical work of ground floor, you start painting it while the electrical work for the first floor continues.